armijnhemel/crawler_for_discogs/README.md

 ```

 The output should be redirected to a file which can then be processed further.

-It should be noted that the current implementation will run for many hours.
-As
+It should be noted that the current implementation will run for quite some
-this script is typically only run once per month this is acceptable.
+time.
+As this script is typically only run once per month this is acceptable.
+Optimizations are likely possible but remember that the XML file that is
+processed is very big (at least 12 GiB gzip compressed) so it is important to
+take memory usage into account: creating a full DOM representation in memory is
+impossible.
+A first version of the splitter script used `xml.dom.pulldom` which
+has very low memory usage but which isn't the fastest.
+The current version
+uses `xml.etree.ElementTree` which uses more memory, but which is a lot faster.

+What is important to know is that the XML that is used for computing the hash
+is the XML as written by `ElementTree's` `tostring()` method.
+It is *not* byte
+for byte identical to the original XML.
+This means that when comparing the
+output of two different Discogs dump files they should be prcessed with the
+same script using the same libraries.

 # References